 History & eco-activity - outdoor classroom & accommodation

-Outdoor adventure, eco-challenges, WWII & Tudor activities for schools, school residential trips, school day visits, unusual 16th century barn accommodation, outdoor classroom…
+For younger students, we offer somewhere different for a new learning experience - outdoor adventure, eco-challenges, WWII & Tudor activities for schools, residential trips, school day visits, unusual 16th century barn accommodation, outdoor classroom…

 Self-cater or half/full board

 You can self-cater or we can provide you with half or full board with seasonal food sourced on farm or locally wherever possible and practical.
 If you take both the Tudor barn and the Old Brooder bunkhouse, you can all eat together in the Tudor barn at huge oak banquet tables and get together here for other activities.

 We are proud of our award-winning environmental policy – the barn is heated by hedge-coppice firewood, we avoid packaging wherever possible, we recycle and compost as much as we can, and encourage you to use your feet and our fleet of bicycles!
 And we try to pass on an environmental message to all students staying.
 The modern bunkhouse is centrally heated and well insulated.

 All our activities are risk-assessed and an assessment is provided for each school to amend the risks according to their pupils’ needs.